shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-with-hardhat.md

 Subscriptions (WS): https://api.studio.thegraph.com/query/8676/vending/v1.0.0
 ```

 You have now deployed the subgraph to your Subgraph Studio account.
 It will now start the syncing process, where data is extracted from the historical blocks in Rinkeby Ethereum testnet by The Graph node.
 Depending on the amount of data, this process can take anywhere between a few minutes to a few hours.
-New blocks will be inspected by The Graph node as soon as they are minded.
+New blocks will be inspected by The Graph node as soon as they are mined.

 Once the sync is complete, you can access the subgraph on the Playground to run your queries.